nroovers/devops-docker-course/exercise3.8/README.md

 ## Setup

-This sectiop describes the steps that were taken to deploy the bloglist application to a Kubernetes cluster.
+This section describes the steps that were taken to deploy the bloglist application to a Kubernetes cluster on Azure.

 ### Step 1: Preparation

-In order to deploy an application to a kubernetes cluster, we can create a kubernetes manifest file.
-This file describes all the resources that should be deployed to the cluster.
+In order to deploy an application to a kubernetes cluster, we need to create a kubernetes manifest file which describes the resources that will be deployed to the cluster.
 Such a Kubernetes manifest file can be converted from a docker compose file with the ```kompose``` tool (more info [here](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/)):

 In the folder where the docker-compose file is stored, run the following command:
 ```